top of page

 An Angelic Aspect of The Cauchy Distribution

-In statistical literature, the Cauchy distribution is notoriously labeled as "evil" or "pathological" because it does not have well-defined mean, variance, or higher-order moments.
-As a result, it often serves as a counterexample to illustrate the failure of certain statistical laws, such as the Central Limit Theorem and the Law of Large Numbers, and otherwise has limited applications.
-Interestingly, a recent publication by Liu and Xie (2020) uncovers an angelic aspect of this distribution, revealing its potential use in clinical trials through the so-called Cauchy combination test (CCT).
+In statistical literature, the Cauchy distribution is often branded as "evil" or "pathological" because it lacks well-defined mean, variance, or any higher-order moments.
+As a result, it is frequently used as a counterexample to demonstrate the breakdown of certain statistical laws, such as the Central Limit Theorem and the Law of Large Numbers - and has otherwise seen limited practical use.
+Interestingly, a recent publication by Liu and Xie (2020) uncovers an angelic side of this distribution, revealing its potential application in clinical trials through the so-called Cauchy combination test (CCT).

 Under the null hypothesis, 𝑝ᵢ is uniformly distributed on [0, 1], and thus each component 𝑡𝑎𝑛{(0.5-𝑝ᵢ)π} in the combination test follows a standard Cauchy distribution.
 Additionally, if the 𝑝ᵢ's are independent then it's easy to see that the test statistic 𝛵 also follows a standard Cauchy distribution.
 This conclusion, however, does not necessarily hold for correlated 𝑝ᵢ's (except for a perfect correlation).
 While the correlation affects the null distribution of the CCT, Liu and Xie (2020) proved that its impact on the tail distribution is rather limited.
 Specifically, they showed that under the null hypothesis and any correlation structure among the 𝑝ᵢ's, the test statistic 𝛵 has an approximate Cauchy tail.
 That is,